-Our favourite hiking harness is the Non-stop Half Harness because it’s padded throughout with strong buckles and webbing straps either side which offer plenty of adjustment to ensure a snug fit on your dogs’ body.
-The Non-stop Harness was originally designed for tracking and features a concealed ring on the underside of the harness too.
+Our favourite hiking harness is the Non-stop Line Harness because it’s padded throughout with strong buckles and webbing straps either side which offer plenty of adjustment to ensure a snug fit on your dogs’ body.
+The Non-stop Harness was originally designed for tracking and features a concealed webbing loop on the underside of the harness too.
 A snug fit on body and neck means the harness doesn’t move on your dogs’ back if they are off to one side or the other sniffing.
 This also makes it a good canicross harness for dogs who drop back and drop to the side but it’s perfect for our strong pullers when walking:

 We also love the Howling Dog Alaska Distance Harness because it too offers a great option for both canicross and walking.
 It has one strong plastic clip and adjustable webbing on the chest and is padded through the neck and chest section to offer comfort for your dog.
 The Distance harness offers two points for you to attach a line to, the ring on the back of the harness and a cord from the ring which sits further down the dogs’ back, this gives you the choice of how much freedom you give your dog on the walk.
 The ring offers closer control, the cord more freedom:

 Another great multi purpose harness is the Neewa Adjustable Running Harness because it is padded through the neck and chest and as well as being adjustable on the chest, it is the only harness we stock which is also adjustable on the neck.
 The Neewa Running Harness is again great for walking your dog in because of the adjustment, ensuring a snug fit and that the harness doesn’t move around over your dogs’ back if you’re just wandering along and stopping for little breaks: